mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 #### Steps to creating a new contest component

 1. Create a new component for the contest type (`npx ng generate component foo-contest`) and move it into the `src/app/components/` directory in its own folder like the others
-2. Update `home.module.ts` and `vote-review.module.ts`, adding the new component to the `entryComponents` and `declarations` array
+2. Update `home.module.ts` and `vote-review.module.ts`, adding the new component to the `entryComponents` and `declarations` array.
+This allows those pages to render the new component.
-3. Update `home.page.html`, adding an `*ngIf` conditional for the new contest type, which loads the new component and passes in the contest object accordingly (_tip: launch the application with some boilerplate text just to make sure it loads as expected for the given contest type_)
+3. Update `home.page.html`, adding an `*ngIf` conditional for the new contest type, which loads the new component and passes in the contest object accordingly
 4. Update `vote-review.page.html`, adding an `*ngIf` conditional for the new contest type, which loads the new component and passes in the contest object and `launchInVoteReviewMode` (described below) accordingly
 5. Build the necessary template and logic for the new contest into that contest's new component